FNS02/Stats399-Activity-1/README.md

 library(ggwordcloud)
 library(ggplot2)
 ```
-`ggwordcloud` may provide a warning message when loaded.
+Note:`ggwordcloud` may provide a warning message when loaded.
 This warning can be ignored.

 ### 2. Read and Preprocess the Data